FreeProving/free-compiler/CONTRIBUTING.md

  - **Use block quotes to highlight important paragraphs**

-   If you want to draw the users attention to an important paragraph (e.g., a notice or warning), this paragph should be wrapped in a [block quote][Markdown/block-quotes].
+   If you want to draw the users attention to an important paragraph (e.g., a notice or warning), this paragraph should be wrapped in a [block quote][Markdown/block-quotes].

     + The paragraph should start with a word like "Warning", "Note" or similar followed by a colon.
       The word and colon should be bold text.
-    + Each line of the praragraph starts with a block quote marker (`>`).
+    + Each line of the paragraph starts with a block quote marker (`>`).

    ```markdown